tetzank/homepage/content/posts/x-macros.md

 	};
 {{< / highlight >}}

-During the expansion of `DECLARE_ENUM()` two nested expansion are triggered one after the other.
+During the expansion of `DECLARE_ENUM()` two nested expansions are triggered one after the other.
 First, the list of elements `COLORS` is inserted into the enum and the array, replacing ELEMENTS.

 {{< highlight "C++" >}}